openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 their assignment.
 For information about the possible assessment steps in an ORA assignment, see :ref:`PA Assessment Steps`.

-Submitting a staff assessment has the following results.
+Submitting a staff assessment has the following results:

 * The score that you give a learner in a staff assessment overrides scores from any other assessment type in the assignment.